-The east coast of Canada supports large numbers of breeding marine birds as well as millions of migrating birds from the southern hemisphere and the northeastern Atlantic (Gjerdrum et al. 2007).
+The east coast of Canada supports large numbers of breeding marine birds as well as millions of migrating birds from the southern hemisphere and the northeastern Atlantic (Gjerdrum et al. 2008).
 Marine birds are reliant upon land when they are raising their young, but the majority of their lives are spent in the marine environment.
 The Dovekie (Alle alle) is considered the most abundant seabird in the North Atlantic.
 The Dovekie breeds between May and August in the arctic and spends the rest of the year living in the open ocean and is common throughout the Scotian Shelf.
 The species feeds on large zooplankton and can be found on the Shelf breaks where large numbers of zooplankton aggregate.

-A recent study by the Canadian Wildlife Service (CWS) of Environment Canada involved seasonal observations of marine birds around Nova Scotia and Newfoundland (Gjerdrum et al. 2007).
+A recent study by the Canadian Wildlife Service (CWS) of Environment Canada involved seasonal observations of marine birds around Nova Scotia and Newfoundland (Gjerdrum et al. 2008).
 During the spring 0.8 birds/km2 were observed.
-Murre, dovekie, and Atlantic puffin accounted for 62% of birds observed.
-During the spring months, murres and puffins are moving from their offshore wintering areas to begin colonizing breeding areas in Eastern Newfoundland, Labrador, and the arctic (Gjerdrum et al. 2007), while dovekies are migrating towards colonies in the eastern arctic.
+Murre, Dovekie, and Atlantic Puffin accounted for 62% of birds observed.
+During the spring months, murres and puffins are moving from their offshore wintering areas to begin colonizing breeding areas in Eastern Newfoundland, Labrador, and the arctic (Gjerdrum et al. 2008), while dovekies are migrating towards colonies in the eastern arctic.
 During the spring months Greater Shearwaters can be found on the eastern Scotian Shelf.
 During the fall months 0.8 birds/km2 were also observed.
-During the fall months large concentrations of Dovekies are known to occur on the Scotian Shelf.
+During the fall months large concentrations of dovekies are known to occur on the Scotian Shelf.
 Figure 3.3 shows relative bird densities offshore.
+It should be noted that the figure below depicts the locations of birds during the survey period and that the areas which have high concentrations may not necessarily include all areas that could be important for bird species.